Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Numerical experiments

 \textbf{Evaluation Metrics}$\quad$ We assess the performance of the proposed framework and baselines using the following metrics: (i) \textit{Optimality Gap}: to measure the percentage deviation of the predicted solution's objective value from the optimal value computed by the optimizer (Gurobi), (ii) \textit{Feasibility}: to quantify the degree to which the predicted solution violates the problem's inequality and equality constraints, and (iii) \textit{Inference speed}: to capture the average computation time in miliseconds required to generate a prediction for a given input.
 The details can be found in the Appendix.

-\textbf{Analysis of Results}$\quad$ Table~\ref{tab:dcopt} shows that the proposed method consistently achieves zero constraint violations across all tasks, matching the optimizer and outperforming DC3, which exhibits increasing inequality violations as problem size grows.
-In terms of optimality, the proposed method significantly improves over LDR, maintaining gaps below \(1\%\) in large-scale DC-OPF cases, while LDR incurs gaps above \(10\%\) and up to \(48\%\) in the portfolio task.
-This highlights the benefit of combining the task and safe networks to balance accuracy and feasibility.
-In terms of runtime, the proposed method achieves inference times under \(3\) ms across all tasks, providing orders-of-magnitude speedups over DC3 and APM, which require hundreds of iterations and runtimes exceeding \(300\) ms per instance.
-While LDR remains the fastest approach (\(< 1\) ms), it does so at the expense of large optimality gaps.
-Importantly, the proposed method is also significantly faster than the optimizer, whose runtime grows with problem size.
-These results confirm that the proposed method offers the best trade-off between feasibility, accuracy, and efficiency.
+\textbf{Analysis of Results}$\quad$ Table~\ref{tab:dcopt_qp} shows that the proposed method consistently achieves \emph{zero constraint violations} across all tasks, matching the optimizers and outperforming DC3, which exhibits inequality violations that increase with problem size.
+In terms of optimality, the proposed method maintains gaps below \(2.5\%\) in all cases, significantly improving over DC3 and LDR in the portfolio task, where gaps exceed \(29\%\) and \(48\%\), respectively.
+APM achieves low violations but is substantially slower, requiring up to \(225\)~ms and hundreds of iterations for large systems.
+EAPM improves on APM’s runtime but remains slower than the proposed method.
+Post-projection approaches are more accurate than DC3 and faster than APM/EAPM but still lag behind the proposed method in both speed and optimality.
+The proposed method achieves inference times under \(3\)~ms across all tasks, offering an order-of-magnitude speedup over iterative methods and even outperforming the optimizers, whose runtime grows with problem size.
+Overall, these results demonstrate that the proposed method provides the best balance between feasibility, optimality, and efficiency for both the portfolio optimization and large-scale quadratic DC-OPF problems, scaling effectively while maintaining high solution quality.

-\section{Concluding Remarks and Future Work}
+\section{Concluding remarks and future work}

 In this work, we proposed a framework to enforce hard linear equality and inequality constraints on the input-output mapping of neural networks.
 The framework leverages linear decision rules and convex combinations of task and safe networks to provide feasibility guarantees over the entire input space while preserving low run-time complexity.
 We provided tractable formulations based on robust optimization duality and demonstrated their effectiveness on benchmark tasks.